 *Please note the following in regards to the success of CNAM

-Carrier fragmentation continues to be an issue for CNAM and should not be considered a reliable service.
 Your caller ID may appear one way on one network, completely different on another, and/or not at all.
-While consumers notice little difference, businesses can experience a wide range of results while testing due to this fragmentation.
+While consumers notice little difference, businesses can experience a wide range of results while testing due to this carrier fragmentation.
+The CNAM supports showcasing your brand, but is not guaranteed to show on all available devices and carriers.

 It can take >30 days for the carriers to update internal systems to look for new CNAM data submitted by Ytel.